liamsmith3194/ace-of-steaks/README.md

 13. Once that is complete, a message will appear with "Your app was successfully deployed" and a "View" button.
 This will take you to the app directly.

 ![Heroku - Successfully Deployed](https://raw.githubusercontent.com/liamsmith3194/ace-of-steaks/main/static/images/readme-images/heroku-deployed-successfully.PNG)

+-   On final deployment the project must be set up in the following way:
+    -   DEBUG is set to false in settings.py file
+    -   staticcollect=1 from Config Vars in Heroku deleted.

 ## Agile Methodology - Evaluation